phunanon/Chika/README.md

 #### Why dynamic variables?

-Well, it's a LISP, and I also want to keep the compilation stage simple.
+Well, it's a LISP, and I also want to keep the compilation stage simple so it can eventually self-host.
 It's not too much overhead (3 bytes per item), and most functions expect only certain types.

 ### Machine